-- All charges are due within 7 calendar days of the start of the payment period and/or term. - Tuition and charges may vary by term. - Students may request a copy of their student ledger card from Student Accounts to view and review all current and previous charges and payments that have been made to their account.
+• All charges are due within 7 calendar days of the start of the payment period and/or term.

+• Students may request a copy of their student ledger card from Student Accounts to view and review all current and previous charges and payments that have been made to their account.

-Students are responsible for repaying the loan amounts, plus any interest that have been incurred as of the date of withdrawal.
+• Students are responsible for repaying the loan amounts, plus any interest that have been incurred as of the date of withdrawal.